Novel black holes with scalar hair in the Einstein-Maxwell-Scalar Theory with positive coupling: Numerical Solutions

 which implies that the sign of the effective mass is entirely determined by the sign of the coupling parameter~\cite{Herdeiro:2018wub,Fernandes:2019rez}.
 Tachyonic instability requires a negative coupling, a scenario that has been thoroughly analyzed in the spontaneous scalarization of charged black holes.
 Although a positive coupling indicates the absence of tachyonic instability, it does not preclude the existence of hairy black hole solutions beyond the RN configurations.

 The system of field equations~\eqref{eq=motion1}-\eqref{eq=motion4} can be numerically integrated from the event horizon to the asymptotic region using the boundary conditions~\eqref{eq=bdhorizon1}-\eqref{eq=bdhorizon4}.
 By employing the shooting method, we obtain numerical solutions for the field functions in the positive coupling regime ($\lambda>0$).
-In contrast to the negative coupling case~\cite{Herdeiro:2018wub,Fernandes:2019rez}, we retain the first asymptotic expansion coefficient $\psi_0$ for the scalar field at spatial infinity.
-When the coupling parameter $\lambda$ remains negative, the sign of the horizon expansion coefficient $\psi_h^1$ enforces monotonic decay of the scalar field from the event horizon to the asymptotic region, allowing the shooting method to yield solutions with $\psi_0=0$.
-However, a positive coupling parameter reverses the sign of $\psi_h^1$, which results in a monotonically increasing scalar field profile.
-Consequently, no regular solutions exist for $\psi_0=0$ in this case.
+It is important to note that the leading asymptotic coefficient of the scalar field, $\psi_0$, is retained at spatial infinity.
+When the coupling parameter $\lambda$ remains negative, the sign of the horizon expansion coefficient $\psi_h^1$ enforces monotonic decay of the scalar field from the event horizon to the asymptotic region~\cite{Herdeiro:2018wub,Fernandes:2019rez}.
+However, a positive coupling parameter reverses the sign of $\psi_h^1$, resulting in a monotonically increasing scalar field profile.
+Consequently, in this scenario, no solution exists with $\psi_0 = 0$.
+Nevertheless, it should be noted that asymptotically nonvanishing scalar field values are still allowed, even in scenarios involving spontaneous scalarization~\cite{Damour:1993hw,Belkhadria:2023ooc}.

 Our numerical analysis reveals that hairy black hole solutions persist across an extensive region of the fundamental parameter space $(\lambda,Q,\psi_h^0)$.
 For convenience in our subsequent analysis, we employ the shooting method to obtain solutions for $\psi_0=0.2$ as an example, which allows us to investigate the profiles of the hairy solutions within a representative narrow parameter range.